-The basic constraints extension serves to delimit the role and position that an issuing authority or end-entity certificate plays in a certification path.
+The basicConstraints extension serves to delimit the role and position that an issuing-authority or end-entity certificate plays in a certification path.

-For example, certificates issued to CAs and subordinate CAs contain a basic constraint extension that identifies them as issuing authority certificates.
-End-entity certificates contain the key usage extension that restrains end entities from using the key when performing issuing authority operations (see Section 4.4.2).
+For example, certificates issued to CAs and subordinate CAs contain a basicConstraints extension that identifies them as issuing-authority certificates.
+End-entity certificates contain the key usage extension, which restrains end entities from using the key when performing issuing-authority operations (see Section 4.4.2).

-As per [KEYM], certificates MUST contain a basicConstraints extension in CA certificates, and SHOULD NOT contain that extension in endentity certificates.
+As per [RFC5280], certificates MUST contain a basicConstraints extension in CA certificates and SHOULD NOT contain that extension in end-entity certificates.

 4.4.2.
-Key Usage Certificate Extension
+Key Usage Extension

 The key usage extension serves to limit the technical purposes for which a public key listed in a valid certificate may be used.
-Issuing authority certificates may contain a key usage extension that restricts the key to signing certificates, certificate revocation lists, and other data.
+Issuing-authority certificates may contain a key usage extension that restricts the key to signing certificates, CRLs, and other data.

-Ramsdell & Turner Standards Track [Page 13] For example, a certification authority may create subordinate issuer certificates that contain a key usage extension that specifies that the corresponding public key can be used to sign end user certificates and sign CRLs.
+For example, a CA may create subordinate issuer certificates that contain a key usage extension that specifies that the corresponding public key can be used to sign end-user certificates and CRLs.